geokpap/natcomm_gp/Readme.txt

 16. train_utils.cpython-39.pyc

 The MATLAB scripts are compatible with MATLAB R2018a and newer versions, for both MacOS (Ventura and newer versions) and Windows Operating Systems (Windows 7, 10).
+Add the MATLAB scripts to your path, load the required data (as specified in the parentheses), and run the scripts.
+The approximate setup time is 30 minutes.